robhagemans/pcbasic/README.md

 #### MS-DOS style 8.3 file names ####
+PC-BASIC uses short file names in the MS-DOS 8.3 all-caps format.
 On Windows, PC-BASIC will work with the short file names provided by the operating system.
 On other operating systems, more than one file may match the specified 8.3 file name.
 PC-BASIC will first look for a file with the exact name as specified (e.g. `FileNameCreating.ExtraDifficulties`).
 If this does not exist, it will look for the file name truncated to all-caps 8.3 format (`FILENAME.EXT`); if that does not exist, it will look for variants that have the same 8.3 format - e.g. `filename.EXT`, `fIlEnAmEtHaTsQuItE.eXtRaOrDiNaRy` etcetera - in lexicographic order.
 If the name contains no dot (e.g. `FileName`), it will first try `FileName`, then `FILENAME`, then all case variants, and finally `FILENAME.BAS` and its case variants.

 #### Newline conventions ####